 Case Study 3: US Ignite

 Summary: Launched in 2012, US Ignite is a 501c3 nonprofit organization fostering the development of next-generation networks.
 It creates demonstration projects that illustrate the transformative public benefit of new technologies like software-defined networking and cloud computing, with the ultimate goal is to transform through technology how we receive healthcare, educate our children, become more energy efficient, and manufacture goods.
 US Ignite creates the necessary tools for pilot applications, and brings together interested partners -- developers, entrepreneurs, innovators, academic researchers, municipal leaders and others -- looking for concrete examples.
-[Kochan, J., personal communication with Policy Design Lab, December 21, 2016]
+[Kochan, J., personal communication , December 21, 2016]

 The call to action:

 From 2010 to 2012, as part of the debate over economic stimulus, there was a “loud public conversation” about the role of Federal, state, and municipal governments in funding critical infrastructure like advanced broadband networks, recounts Joe Kochan, chief operating officer at US Ignite.
 “Whose job was it?
 Was it happening fast enough?”
-[Kochan, J., phone interview with Policy Design Lab, August 16, 2016] White House leadership convened meetings on the issue.
-Stakeholders didn’t necessarily agree on economics or the theory of who was obligated to build it, but consensus emerged that it was urgent more be done – quickly -- to advance the state of broadband infrastructure.
+[Kochan, J., phone interview , August 16, 2016] White House leadership convened meetings on the issue.
+Stakeholders didn’t necessarily agree on the economics or the theory of who was obligated to build it, but consensus emerged that it was urgent more be done – quickly -- to advance the state of broadband infrastructure.
 There was also agreement that almost all stakeholders, from corporations to public taxpayers, needed a better understanding of why investment in next-gen networks was critical.
 “US Ignite exists only because of a need for public private partnership” to effectively demonstrate the uses and benefits of next-gen networks, explains Kochan.
-[Kochan, J., phone interview with Policy Design Lab, August 16, 2016]
+[Kochan, J., phone interview , August 16, 2016]

-How the collaboration developed: [Kochan, J., phone interview with Policy Design Lab, August 16, 2016]
+How the collaboration developed: [Kochan, J., phone interview , August 16, 2016]

 In the first several years of operation, the organization was primarily funded through corporate and philanthropic partners, using MOUs and formalized commitments.
 Primary Federal partners have included the National Science Foundation and the White House Office of Science and Technology Policy, with the National Institute of Standard and Technology under the Department of Commerce also collaborating.
 Private sector partners include Verizon, Comcast, AT&T, IBM, CISCO, Juniper, Avaya, Google and a few other telecom and tech companies.
-While US Ignite began with around fifteen commercial partners, today, interested parties can submit inquiries via the website to join the partnership network.
+While US Ignite began with around fifteen commercial partners, today interested parties can submit inquiries via the website to join the partnership network.
 As the partnership network has evolved and Federal collaboration has grown, the mission has largely remained the same: Provide the public with tangible answers to the question “Why do we need a gigabit?”
-[Kochan, J., phone interview with Policy Design Lab, August 16, 2016]
+[Kochan, J., phone interview , August 16, 2016]

-[“What We Do”, US Ignite]
+[Directly sourced from: “What We Do”, US Ignite]

-In general, US Ignite follows a six-step process: [Kochan, J., personal communication with Policy Design Lab, December 21, 2016]
+In general, US Ignite follows a six-step process: [Kochan, J., personal communication , December 21, 2016]

 Educate people on what is possible with next-gen networks through demonstrations of potential applications.